-Non-controlling interest represents the non-controlling shareholder (Partnership Fund JSC)'s contribution to the charter capital and its share of the cumulative retained earnings of Gardabani TPP LLC, a 51% subsidiary of the Group (see note 23).
+As at 31 December 2021 non-controlling interest represented the non-controlling shareholder's (Partnership Fund JSC) contribution to the charter capital and its share of the cumulative retained earnings of Gardabani TPP LLC, a 51% subsidiary of the Group (see note 23).
+In December 2022 the Company acquired from JSC Partnership Fund non-controlling interest in Gardabani TPP LLC, subsequent to which GOGC became the owner of 100% shares of Gardabani TPP LLC.
+See note 23.

-(e) Distribution to owner
+(e) Other equity reserve